 A few things to keep in mind when baking bread: 1) An instant read thermometer really helps to measure the temperature of the milk.
 Too hot and you’ll kill the yeast – too cold and it won’t grow.
 2) Other additions should not be cold, like the oil and egg.
 If I’m short on time to warm up a cold egg I have been known to put it in my apron pocket and let my body heat warm it up.
 Note to self: *Next time, let your partner know about the egg before he hugs you goodbye!

-If you want this bread to rise even faster so you can eat it sooner, just reduce the whole wheat flour and increase the bread flour by the same amount (1/4 cup or 1/2 cup).
-But for more fiber, use my recipe.
-I tried making it with only whole wheat flour but without much success.
+This is one of my most popular recipes, probably because it’s so easy.
+Well, it’s also because it’s a really soft wheat bread, perfect for sandwiches or toast.
+I tried making it with 100% whole wheat flour but without much success.
 It didn’t want to rise and it was too dense and heavy so it needs some bread flour in the mix.

-I’m calling it simple whole wheat bread because it really is.
-This is as easy as it gets to bake bread so I hope you’ll try it.
+I’m calling it simple whole wheat bread because it really is… and it’s fast.
+Start-to-finish: 90 minutes!
+This is as easy as it gets to make homemade bread so I hope you’ll try it.
 Did I mention that your kitchen will smell terrific too?
 Click here for the recipe. – Jenny Jones

 I’ve been so busy working on new recipes and photos that I’ve neglected some of my older recipes and this week, I had a taste for carrot cake.
 I was surprised at how much healthier my baking is now and I thought that if any cake could be made with olive oil, it’s carrot cake.
 There is so much flavor there with the pineapple, toasted pecans, and cinnamon, I didn’t think you would ever taste the olive oil.
 So I tried it… and I was right.
 But that wasn’t the only change I made.